-When the DOCC project began to evolve in 1999 it was my feeling that if there was a structural problem that it just needed to be dealt with surgically and then we could move ahead with the rest of the protocols.
-My reasoning was that you could not concentrate enough while in pain to internalize the process.
-After all you can’t rehab an infected tooth.
-I was wrong on several counts.
+When the DOC project began to evolve in 1999 it was my feeling that if there was a structural problem that it first needed to be dealt with surgically and then we could move ahead with the rest of the protocols.
+I define a structural problem as one that can be identified on an imaging study and the symptoms closely match.
+You have to see the problem before you can fix it.
+My reasoning was that you couldn’t concentrate enough while in pain to internalize the process.
+After all, you can’t rehab an infected tooth.
+I was wrong on several counts

-In spite of my advice to proceed with surgery some patients, even with significant pain from a distinct identifiable problem, wanted to wait and try the non-operative structured care first.
+In spite of my advice to proceed with surgery, some patients, even with significant pain from a distinct identifiable problem, wanted to wait and try the non-operative structured care first.
 Many would return for what I thought would be the visit to make a final surgical decision and their pain would be minimal or gone.
 We never did the operation.
 The idea that calming the nervous system could diminish pain arising from a structural problem was a major shift in my thinking.
+I now have over 100 patients with surgical problems cancel surgery because the pain disappeared.
+The DOC process has significantly impacted my surgical practice.

 More predictable outcomes

-It then became clear the patients who actively engaged in learning about pain and using the tools of the DOCC project had much less pain post op, ambulated more quickly, and predictably would have a better outcome.
-This year our team agreed that we would only perform surgery on a patient who was willing to calm down his or her nervous system for at least six weeks before elective surgery.
-Some patients simply did not want to have any part of taking charge of their own care and went elsewhere.
-The patients who committed to themselves predictably did very well.
+It then became clear that the patients who actively engaged in learning about pain and using the tools of the DOC project had much less pain post op, ambulated more quickly, and predictably would have a better outcome.
+Around 2013 our team agreed that we would only perform surgery on a patient who was willing to calm down his or her nervous system for at least eight weeks before elective surgery.
+Some patients simply didn’t want to have any part of taking charge of their own care and went elsewhere.
+The patients who committed to themselves predictably did well.

 I first met Ron about four months ago.
 He was in his late 50’s and just plain angry.
 At the first mention of doing some reading about pain he exploded.
-He was not going to have anything to do with it.
+He wasn’t going to have anything to do with it.
 I hung in there and explained that he was certainly welcome to have someone else perform the two-level laminectomy and one-level fusion in his lower back.
 But it would not be me.
-I was certain he would not be returning.
+I was certain he wouldn’t be returning.

 He did return and over the next three months he underwent a remarkable transformation with much less LBP and improvement in his mood.
 As his leg pain persisted he underwent the surgery – and went home on the second post-op day almost pain free.
-He is muscular and the surgery was about 4 hours.
+He is muscular, and it was a fairly significant operation.
 The normal time in the hospital is four or five days.

 “I got to know you”